Pat Campbell with daughter Eartha in the vineyard in 1977

 Adam Campbell is winemaker at Pike Road's sister winery Elk Cove Vineyards.
 After two decades as a second-generation vintner for Elk Cove Vineyards, he launched Pike Road Wines to honor the local winegrowers his family has worked with for decades.

-Dane Campbell has 13 years experience in the wine industry doing everything from winemaking to wine education.
+Dane Campbell, CS, CSW has 15 years experience in the wine industry doing everything from winemaking to wine education.
 After 12 years working in wine in Santa Barbara County, a wanderlust and a love of Oregon Pinot Noir brought him to the Willamette Valley in 2017.